Skip to content

 Bitcoin Preservation

-Full HODL: - Type: HODL Bitcoin - Period: Yearly - Sell limit: 0 sats - Objective: Don't sell any Bitcoin during the year (any sale will mark the goal as failed)
+Full HODL: - Type: HODL - Period: Yearly - Sell limit: 0 sats - Objective: Don't sell any Bitcoin during the year (any sale will mark the goal as failed)

-Partial HODL: - Type: HODL Bitcoin - Period: Monthly - Sell limit: 500,000 sats - Objective: Limit emergency sales
+Partial HODL: - Type: HODL - Period: Monthly - Sell limit: 500,000 sats - Objective: Limit emergency sales

 Best Practices ✨